-Meanwhile, the sky cleared and the direct sunshine brought the temperature even higher.
+Meanwhile, the sky cleared, and the direct sunshine brought the temperature even higher.
 So I planned to get inside for an hour or two, let the highest heat pass.
-But before getting home, l stopped for a lunch.
-That was; however, a moment when the luck wasn't with me.
+But before getting to my hostel, l stopped for lunch.
+That was, however, a moment when the luck wasn't with me.
 The food might have been a tad salty, but it tasted good.
-But by the time I got back home, my head hurt as if there'd be a glass splinter inside.
-Soon I realized that the food I had was some seriously nasty junk.
+But by the time I got back hostel, my head had hurt as if there'd be a glass splinter inside, and I realized that the food I had was some seriously nasty junk.
 Dammit!
-It took good 5 hours (but thankfully no longer) between my bed and bathroom to put myself together.
+It took good five hours (but thankfully no longer) between my bed and bathroom to put myself together.
 And when I did, a storm came.
-As I had still vivid memories on the insane downpour I experienced in the Yellow Mountain, I had no appetite to get soaked again - I waited a bit.
-But as the rain shown no hints of quitting, I grabbed my jacket and went out anyway.
+As I still had vivid memories of the insane downpour I experienced in the Yellow Mountain, I had no appetite to get soaked again — I waited a bit.
+But as the rain showed no hints of quitting, I grabbed my jacket and went out anyway.
 I just couldn't justify staying indoors when being in the middle of China.

 I left the village and walked north towards the mountains, with anticipation of some good views.
 The rain stopped, and I felt better.
 Between the village and the slopes are a few small settlements, but mostly, there are arrays of rice fields.

 These, together with the peaks in the background, created picturesque scenery.
 Once the terrain started to incline, the sky played with many colors, and the rice fields changed to tea gardens.
 The outlooks were amazing.

 Good that I did!
-It didn't turn into impenetrable terrain this time; instead, it revealed this:
+It didn't turn into impenetrable terrain this time; instead, it revealed more of this: